-Some (but not many) homes at this time actually had a very good quality coating of pebbledash, and many still have their original wall covering.
+Some (but not many) homes built back in the 1930’s and 1940’s actually had a very good quality coating of pebbledash.
+Many still have their original wall covering.

-Painting your own pebbledash.
+Painting your own pebbledash: is it worth it?

 First off, get the job into perspective.

-Mark any problems and cracks you know about (that is, if you know how to fix them) and any areas that concern you, especially as regards to the height you will be working at.
+Mark any problems with the wall that you know about such as hollow rendering or cracks, that is, if you know how to fix them of course.
+Also, mark any areas that concern you, especially as regards to the height you will be working at.

 1. Clean the walls of dust, moss and debris with a power washer.